renchanting/renchanting/readme.md

 - crowns are always appreciated!! we may not always respond bc of various reasons but we appreciate them all :-)
 - please don't send random friend requests, we won't accept them. if we've talked before then don't worry about this!!
 - we shouldn't have to say this but PLEASE treat any and all of our alters (specificially introjects) as their own people. friends r allowed to joke around as long as We know about it! but preferably check w/ us beforehand.
-- we block (/mute) fairly freely. we're just extremely petty & do it for random reasons a good amount of the time. we don't hide ppl tho!
+- we block (/mute) fairly freely. we're just extremely petty & do it for random reasons a good amount of the time. we don't usually hide people!

 ---